Taylor Series: Mathematical Background

 at the extremum values.

 “Smoothness” or “Differentiability” is a very important requirement for the proposition to work.
-As an example, consider the function defined as
+As an example, consider the function

 .
 The function